angary/run-tracer/README.md

 ```
 FE <-> BE <-> Strava
 ```
-to prevent the strava client secret being exposed in network requests.
+to prevent the strava client secret being exposed in the bundled js and network requests.